Dear EMDR Therapy Colleagues,

 Feedback from previous conferences has clearly indicated that participants are most satisfied with presentations that match their learning level, so we want to strongly encourage prospective presenters to think carefully about their proposals and the learning level they want to address.
 Having said this, workshops can be designed to meet the needs of participants at one or more of these levels, so please indicate all the levels for which your proposed presentation will be a good fit.
 During the proposal review process, you may be asked for additional information to clarify this or other aspects of your proposal.

 Please also indicate if the proposed material has been previously reviewed by EMDRIA for continuing education credits or if the material is alternative or experimental in nature.
-Non-standard EMDR protocols are considered experimental if evidence of the rationale, specificity and effectiveness of the strategy and interventions, particularly those related to Phases 4-8 of the Standard Protocol, have not been reviewed by the Training and Standards Committee of EMDRIA.
+Non-standard EMDR protocols are considered experimental if evidence of the rationale, specificity and effectiveness of the strategy and interventions, particularly those related to Phases 4-8 of the Standard Protocol, have not been reviewed by the Standards and Training Committee of EMDRIA.

 Additionally, as has become our practice, all workshop proposals must be formulated with explicit attention to issues of culture, diversity, equity and privilege.
 These are important considerations in all our clinical work, but especially so for us as EMDR practitioners seeking to develop a more inclusive community and to improve both the efficacy and accessibility of EMDR Therapy among underserved populations.
 Every proposal must include a statement of how issues of culture, diversity and equity have been considered and will be included in the proposed presentation.